KandelN/nsf-pose-2025-r.topmodel-workshop/README.md

-# NSF POSE 2025 r.topmodel Workshop
+# Physically-based hydrologic modeling using GRASS GIS r.topmodel

 This project hosts the materials for the [NSF POSE 2025 r.topmodel workshop](https://workshop.isnew.info/nsf-pose-2025-r.topmodel/) in a Quarto webpage format.
 The repository is structured to provide both a multi-page website and a single-page version of the workshop content.